AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/campaigns/dynamic-search-target-about.md

 *[!DNL Google Ads] accounts only*

-Dynamic search targets define whether the ad network will use all or a subset of the pages in your website to target your dynamic search ads.
+Dynamic search targets define whether the ad network uses all or a subset of the pages in your website to target your dynamic search ads.
 Configure dynamic search targets at the ad group level; they apply to all dynamic search ads in the same ad group.

 Depending on your campaign settings, dynamic search targets may be required or optional: